ayushawasthi24/LoanRepaymentPredictor/README.md

 ## Prerequisites

-Django
+-django
-numpy
+-numpy
-pandas
+-pandas
-joblib
+-joblib
-sklearn
+-sklearn

 ## How to run?

-Clone the repository to your local machine.
+Clone the repository to your local machine. <br />
-Go to the root folder in your terminal
+Go to the root folder in your terminal. <br />
-Run : python manage.py runserver
+Run : 'python manage.py runserver'. <br />